mattray/mattray-cookbooks/ufw/README.md

 Data Bags
 =========
 If you are using security levels, the 'firewall' data bag will contain items that map to role names (eg. the 'apache' role will map to the 'apache' item in the 'firewall' data bag).
+Either roles or recipes may be keys (role[webserver] is 'webserver', recipe[apache2] is 'apache2' and recipe[apache2::mod_ssl] is 'apache2::mod_ssl'.
 Within the item, there will be a keys corresponding to security levels (ie. 'green', 'red', 'yellow').
 These keys will contain hashes to apply to the  `['firewall']['rules']` attribute.

 # Example 'firewall' data bag item

     {
-        "id": "apache",
+        "id": "apache2",
         "green": {
             "http": {
                 "port": "80"